-Bernardo (Bernie) Joaquin Cantens, CPA, MA (Accounting), MA (Philosophy) and Ph.D.
+Bernardo (Bernie) Joaquin Cantens, CPA, MA (Accounting), MA (Philosophy), and Ph.D.
 (Philosophy) was born in Miami, Florida.
 He is a first-generation Cuban American.
-His parents were exiled to the United States in the 1960’s as political refugees from Cuba.
+His parents were exiled to the United States in the 1960s as political refugees from Cuba.

 Bernie's scholarly research and teaching focus on metaphysics, logic, virtue ethics, American pragmatism, and applied ethics in the health sciences (Bioethics, Medical Ethics, Ethical Issues in Genetic Engineering, Ethics for the Public's Health, Ethics of Abortion, Virtue Ethics and Nursing, and Law, Regulation and Ethics in Medicine.)
 His research and scholarship have been recognized through national awards, prizes, grants, and fellowships.
 In 2004, he received the first American Philosophical Association Award in Latin American Thought for his essay on Fransisco Vitoria's International Law.
-He also received the American Philosophical William James Prize in 2005 for his essay on C. S. Peirce's philosophy of religion.
+He also received the American Philosophical William James Prize in 2005 for his paper on C. S. Peirce's philosophy of religion.
 His research on American pragmatist C. S. Peirce also earned him a year-long fellowship from the National Endowment of Humanities in 2005-2006.
-In 2006, he was a Visiting Fellow at Harvard University where he continued his work on Peirce and evolutionary theory.
+In 2006, he was a Visiting Fellow at Harvard University, where he continued his work on Peirce and evolutionary theory.
 He also received a National Endowment of the Humanities scholarship for a New York University (Buffalo) Summer Institute on Cuban Identity.

 His teaching has also been recognized with a two-year (2014-2016) Enduring Questions Grant by the National Endowment of the Humanities.
 The $32,000 grant was to develop a new course entitled What is Peace?
-Cantens also participated in an $800,000 online teaching grant with The Council of Independent Colleges funded by the Andrew W. Mellon Foundation.
+Bernie also participated in an $800,000 online teaching grant with The Council of Independent Colleges, funded by the Andrew W. Mellon Foundation.
 Cantens was the director of a new Grant funded by the Gladys Krieble Delmas Foundation on Applied Humanities.
 The purpose of the project is to create a sustainable model for the integration of the humanities with professional programs.

-Cantens is a well published scholar with over 30 scholarly peer-reviewed articles and over 60 lectures delivered at scholarly national and international conference.
+Bernie is a well-published scholar with over 30 peer-reviewed articles and over 70 lectures at scholarly national and international conferences.
 He was the editor of the APA Newsletter on Hispanic/Latino Issues in Philosophy from 2008-2013.
-In addition to the peer-reviewed journal articles, Cantens has several book chapters published in anthologies with the following publishers: Cambridge University Press, Oxford University Press, Blackwell Publishing, Acumen Publishing Limited, Cambridge Scholars Press, and Brill Publishing.
+In addition to the peer-reviewed journal articles, Bernie has several book chapters published in anthologies with the following publishers: Cambridge University Press, Oxford University Press, Blackwell Publishing, Acumen Publishing Limited, Cambridge Scholars Press, and Brill Publishing.
 His essay "Philosophy, Law and Mysticism in Renaissance Spain" was recently published in 2018 in A Companion to Spanish Renaissance by Brill Publishers.
 His book A Critical Introduction to the Ethics of Abortion: Understanding the Moral Arguments was published in February 2019 by Bloomsbury Publisher.